-Faculty will generally approach students individually about potential research assistantships.
+After consultation with the Graduate Program Advisor, faculty may approach students individually about potential research assistantships.
 There is no standardized rate of pay or hours for an RAship and RAs are not part of a specific employee group or union.
 A RAship could range from short assignments of a few hours to a year-long assignment of several hours a week.
 The work could be research-intensive or it could involve some administrative assistance, and likely a bit of both.